frequency-chain/frequency/designdocs/user-handles.md

 ### Claim handle

  As a network, Frequency should allow users to choose their own handle, while the chain will generate a random numeric suffix within the range of suffixes allowed.
-The display handle will be the base handle with whitespace trimmed and concatenated with the suffix.
+The display handle will be the base handle with whitespace trimmed and consolidated, concatenated with the suffix.

 Input